xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 VIDEO

-1. Firstly, create a superflat world with the chosen seed, slime chunk generation is unaffected.
+1. Firstly, create a superflat world with the chosen seed, slime chunk generation is unchanged.

 2. Open the program, input the seed, location, and the version.
 This will generate a .txt with the commands.